Mitigation strategies to prevent malware delivery and execution

 Web content filtering

 An effective web content filter reduces the security risk of malware being accessed, as well as making it more difficult for adversaries to communicate with their malware.
-Defining a whitelist of approved types of web content will assist in removing one of the most common malware delivery techniques.
+Defining a list of approved types of web content will assist in removing one of the most common malware delivery techniques.

 Preferably block all executable content by default and use a process to enable selected users to access specific executable content if a business justification exists.